Vyral/klaus-team/_posts/2019-12-27-our-market-is-still-full-of-opportunity.md

 Trends in our market have been favorable overall in 2019, and we expect that to continue throughout 2020 and beyond for multiple reasons:

-* Inventory is still low, so sellers are finding some great opportunities and nice appreciation rate.
+* Inventory is still low, so sellers are finding some great opportunities and a nice appreciation rate.
 * There are still properties out there for buyers.
 * Interest rates are very low, meaning home affordability is up.
 * Due to rising rents, the market is stable.
 People won’t soon walk away from their properties like they did back in 2008.